ErpNetDocs/winclient/introduction/expression-fields/functions.md

 ***Syntax:*** SUBSTRING(expression, start, length), where:

--expression - The source string for the substring.</br>
+- expression - The source string for the substring.</br>
--start - An integer that defines where the substring starts.</br>
+- start - An integer that defines where the substring starts.</br>
--length - An integer that defines the length of the substring.</br>
+- length - An integer that defines the length of the substring.</br>

  ***Example:*** SUBSTRING([ProductDescription], 7, 5)